Before reading advanced treatment, please view our page on “Basic Treatment” so you understand general information regarding treatment.

 - Spraying equipment: backpack sprayer, truck-mounted sprayer, or hand sprayer.

 “Chemical control refers to the use of pesticides, herbicides, insecticides, and fungicides.
 The choice of a pesticide depends on the target population, stage of growth, the presence of desirable species that may be affected, the proximity of water resources and environmental conditions.
 Additionally, there may be some areas where chemical control is inappropriate, for example, if rare species are present.
 Pesticides must always be applied in accordance with the label.”

 For information about chemical treatment in West Central Wisconsin, please view a PDF of effectiveness HERE.

 Efficient, and significantly effective.
 Targeted herbicide applications kill invasive plants without any, or with very limited impacts to surrounding native plants.

-Use of herbicides are scrutinized for health reasons.
+The use of herbicides are scrutinized for health reasons.
 Sometimes can be expensive.
-Requires a lot of research and precautions before implementing.
+It requires a lot of research and precautions before implementing it.